SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 For non-commutative noise, `EM` and `EulerHeun` are the choices (for Ito and Stratonovich interpretations respectively).

+For stiff problems with additive noise, the high order adaptive method `RackKenCarp` is highly preferred and will solve problems with similar efficiency as ODEs.
+If possible, stiff problems should be converted to make use of this additive noise solver.
 For stiff problems with diagonal noise, `ImplicitRKMil` is the most efficient method and can choose between Ito and Stratonovich.
 If the noise is non-diagonal, `ImplicitEM` and `ImplicitEulerHeun` are for Ito and Stratonovich respectively.
 For each of these methods, the parameter `theta` can be chosen.
 The default is `theta=1/2` which will not dampen numerical oscillations and thus is symmetric (and almost symplectic) and will lead to less error when noise is sufficiently small.
 However, `theta=1/2` is not L-stable in the drift term, and thus one can receive more stability (L-stability in the drift term) with `theta=1`, but with a tradeoff of error efficiency in the low noise case.
 In addition, the option `symplectic=true` will turns these methods into an implicit Midpoint extension which is symplectic in distribution but has an accuracy tradeoff.

 ## Mass Matrices and Stochastic DAEs